aelkouhen/aelkouhen.github.io/_posts/iam/2025-07-10-iam-teleport-cockroachdb.md

 At the heart of Teleport's Zero Trust implementation is the principle of identity over network.
 Instead of relying on IP addresses, VPNs, or trusted subnets, every request to infrastructure — whether it's a Linux server, a database, or a Kubernetes cluster — is authenticated and authorized based solely on the user's identity and role.
 This ensures that access is tightly scoped, contextual, and fully traceable.

-Let's take a closer look at the key components of Teleport's architecture:
+Let's take a closer look at the key components of Teleport's architecture.

 <img src="/assets/img/iam-p3-teleport-architecture.jpg" alt="Teleport Architecture" style="width:100%">